The possession of counterfeit items is prosecuted under Penal Code 475 in the state of California.

 However, the possession of counterfeit materials only applies to certain acts of forgery.
 PC 475 charges are enforced if a person intends to defraud someone else by means of a forged item or by way of an unfinished or completed check.

-Crimes of intent focus on just that—the intent of the person committing the crime.
+Crimes of intent focus on whether the person committing the crime did so with purpose.
 Individuals must intend to defraud someone to face a PC 475 conviction.
 PC 475 charges should not apply if someone accidentally passed on a forged item or check.

 Similar Charges to PC 475

 California uses a host of charges to prosecute white-collar crimes.
-Many of these crimes are similar to the crime of the possession of counterfeit items.
+Many of these offenses are similar to the crime of possession of counterfeit items.
 Examples of other charges you could face include counterfeit marks or seals and forgery.

 These charges prosecute individuals who counterfeit or forge items.
 You do not have to forge or counterfeit the item yourself to face PC 475 charges.
 This charge only applies to those who possess fraudulent items.